 Getting to Arosa

 Arosa Lenzerheide is located about 160km south east of Zurich and easy to get to by rail or car from Zurich International Airport.
-The final ascent by road from Chur to Arosa involves 365 bends and you won’t need a car in Arosa once you get there, so unless you like driving on twisty mountain roads, a private transfer or train transfer is recommended.
+The final ascent by road from Chur to Arosa involves 365 bends, so a private transfer or train transfer is recommended.

 Zurich International Airport – 154km / 2 hours 20 minutes